-Years Ended Included in the Consolidated Statements of Income: January 1, 2015 December 26, 2013 Transition services (included in network costs) (1) \$0.2 \$ Equity in earnings of non-consolidated entities (included in other non-operating expense) 0.2
+Years Er aded January 1, December 26, Included in the Consolidated Statements of Income: 2015 2013 Transition services (included in network costs) (1) \$ 0.2 Equity in earnings of non-consolidated entities (included in other non-operating expense) 0.2

-(1) In connection with the sale of Fathom Events, NCM LLC entered into a transition services agreement to provide certain corporate overhead services for a fee and reimbursement for the use of facilities and certain services including creative, technical event management and event management for the newly formed limited liability company for a period of nine months following the closing.
+In connection with the sale of Fathom Events, NCM LLC entered into a transition services agreement to provide certain corporate overhead services for a fee and reimbursement for the use of facilities and certain services including creative, technical event management and event management for the newly formed limited liability company for a period of nine months following the closing.
 These fees received by NCM LLC are included as an offset to network costs in the audited Consolidated Statements of Income.